September 23, 2024

 National players

-Today, the national players perform a significant support function for their counterparts within each artistic expression.
-This has been an important role for Scenekunstbruket to take on, after being awarded the task as a national player.
-We will be a coordinating and supporting link for counties, other organizers and artists, and provide advice upwards in the system, such as to the secretariat for DKS and the ministries.
-It is very important that we focus on quality, both in the art itself, but also in the dissemination of it.
-Scenekunstbruket must have the best overview and expertise in the field of performing arts for children and young people, which we do by constantly maintaining a close relationship with the field of performing arts - both in terms of institutions and performing companies.
+The national players currently perform a significant support function for their counterparts within each artistic expression.
+For Scenekunstbruket , this has been an important role to take on after being awarded the assignment as a national player.
+We will be a coordinating and supporting link for counties, other organizers and artists, and provide advice upwards in the system to the DKS secretariat and the ministries.
+It is very important that we focus on quality both in the art itself, but also in the dissemination of it.
+Scenekunstbruket should have the best overview and expertise in the field of performing arts for children and young people, which we do by always being close to the field of performing arts - both in terms of institutions and performing companies.
 That closeness and support function must exist within each art field.
 Clarifying what should be expected of a national player will hopefully also make us even clearer to the outside world.

 The diverse art

 Finally, we would like to point out that it is positive that the expert group also emphasizes the importance of providing a broad range of arts to students.
-Scenekunstbruket is therefore of the opinion that better financial arrangements should be made for pupils to be able to experience dance and theater at the country's many performing arts institutions, at the same time as more institutions seize the opportunities that lie in DKS.
-"We are committed to artistic diversity, and a diversity of arenas and meeting places.
-That's why it's important to use both the theater hall and the gymnasium.
+Scenekunstbruket therefore believes that better financial arrangements should be made for students to be able to experience dance and theater at the country's many performing arts institutions, while more institutions seize the opportunities that lie in DKS.
+"We are committed to artistic diversity and a diversity of arenas and meeting places.
+That's why it's important to use both the theater and the gym.
 Performing arts in a theater hall can have just as much value as in a gymnasium or another room.
 It's all about the quality of what is produced and being conscious of your relationship with the arena and the audience.
 For example, street theater can be a poor fit for the main stage at Det norske teatret, but can be absolutely perfect in a schoolyard.
-It is important that this opportunity for a diversity of artistic experiences is exploited.
+It is important that this opportunity for a diversity of art experiences is exploited.

 Good intentions

-Scenekunstbruket thinks there are many good proposals in the expert group's report, and we are pleased that the desire to strengthen the Cultural Rucksack and achieve better cooperation between the various actors is so clear.
-Despite the fact that the expert group has had such a limited amount of time in its work, we hope that several of the proposals will be investigated further for possible implementation.
+Scenekunstbruket We think there are many good proposals in the expert group's report, and we are pleased that the desire to strengthen the Cultural Rucksack and achieve better cooperation between the various stakeholders is so clear.
+Despite the fact that the expert group has had such a limited amount of time in which to work, we hope that several of the proposals will be investigated further for possible implementation.